tbensky/PrologScheduling/README.md

 # Constraint Logic Programming (CLP)

 After watching the [Power of Prolog](https://www.metalevel.at/prolog) videos, we're convinced that Prolog + CLP is what Prolog should have been all along.
-The addition of CLP is all in "modern" (or today's) Prolog.
+The addition of CLP is in all in "modern" (or today's) Prologs.
 None of this appeared in the books and implementations of the '80 and '90s.
-Let's see how it would help us here, although it is interesting that it is built into [Gnu-Prolog](http://www.gprolog.org), and has been for some time.
+Interestingly, it is built into [Gnu-Prolog](http://www.gprolog.org), and has been for some time.
+Let's see how CLP would help us here.

+## Shortcomings of our code

+We're upset Prolog constrained it room placement to a single room.
+When we think about it, what else could it possibly do?
+We want Prolog to place classes in rooms, by number, minimizing the number of rooms.
+The room number for a class first appears in the line `fits_in_room(RoomNum,DaysTimes)`, where we want to see if a given day/time conflicts with what's already placeed in room `RoomNum`.
+We're kind of lucky our code even ran here, because we never set `RoomNum` to any value at all!
+So Prolog assumes it can take on any value, and assigns it the `_` value.
+It is kind of telling us: pick any room you want and you can put 20 classes in it in this arrangement.
+We have to coax it somehow to make up another room, while not ignoring these already placed classes.
+Kind of workable, but contrived, and it limits Prolog view of all classes when trying to squeeze them all in.